 Community Highlights (2012): The Saskatchewan Ministry of First Nations and Metis Relations, with help of the Ministry of the Economy conducted a snapshot in 2012 of the key components of the community, including: local government, demographics, economic environment, training and education, infrastructure, housing, emergency services, recreational opportunities, and the community's distance from larger centres.

-Official Community Plan (2011): Creighton was one of the first northern communities to participate in the Planning for Growth North Program, and adopted their Official Community Plan in 2011.
+Official Community Plan (2011): Creighton was one of the first northern communities to participate in the Planning for Growth North Program, and adopted their Official Community Plan in 2011, with Ministerial Approval given on June 4, 2012.
 The implementation process is underway and the vision within this plan is directing all future development within the municipality.

 Zoning Bylaw (2011): This document, also adopted in 2011, outlines all the logistics and regulations associated with building and development within the municipal boundaries of the Town of Creighton.
 The regulations and standards enforced through this document allows for the consistent implementation of building and development within the municipality.